 📃Ingredients notes and substitutions

-- Chili powder - An optional ingredient; omit it to make this recipe spice-free.
+- Chili powder - Omit or replace it with paprika to make this recipe spice-free.

 🔪How to make

-Start by rehydrating your TVP with a cup of boiling hot vegetable broth.
+Rehydrate TVP in a cup of hot vegetable broth.
 Set aside for 5-10 minutes.

-Heat some oil in a pan, then saute onion for a few minutes until translucent.
-Add garlic and cook for another minute.
+Heat oil in a pan, and saute the onion until translucent.
+Add the garlic and cook for another minute.

-Add rehydrated TVP and spices to the pan.
-Toss until everything is well combined.
+Add rehydrated TVP, tomato paste, and spices.
+Toss and cook until everything is hot.

 ✔Helpful tips